mms80/todo-api/README.md

 - [mailtrap](https://mailtrap.io/)

 # Documentation
+- To create tables in the database :

+		php artisan migrate

+- Create a user in database.
 - All requests must include the "Authorization" parameter in the header (Authorization value is an Bearer TOKEN) .
+- Config "mailtrap" environments in ".env" file.
 ### task api :
 - To show all tasks of the logged in user :